Physiology and Cognition in Paragliding at Moderate and Extreme Altitudes

-Pilot Tom de Dorlodot flying high in the Karakorum, with oxygen and logging pulse oximeter on his right arm.
+Pilot Tom de Dorlodot flying high in the Karakorum during Phase I, with oxygen and logging pulse oximeter on his right arm.

-Finally, we will use the data from our field studies to simulate paragliding with high fidelity in the University of Portsmouth Extreme Environment Laboratory, to further explore aspects of hypoxia and undertake tests of performance, including markers of cognition and safety behaviour.
+Phase II begins in Spring 2018, when we will use the data from our field studies to simulate paragliding with high fidelity in the University of Portsmouth Extreme Environment Laboratory, undertaking tests of performance, including markers of cognition and safety behaviour.

 What is Hypoxia?